Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/local-prototype-to-agentcore/README.md

 ## 🚀 Overview

-This repository demonstrates how to transform a local prototype of an agentic application into a production-ready system using AWS Bedrock AgentCore.
+This repository demonstrates how to transform a local prototype of an agentic application into a production-ready system using Amazon Bedrock AgentCore.
 It provides a complete implementation of an auto insurance agent that helps customers get quotes, retrieve vehicle information, and manage policies.

 The repository contains two parallel implementations:

 - **`local_prototype/`** - A development-focused implementation using local servers and direct connections
-- **`agentcore_app/`** - A production-ready implementation leveraging AWS Bedrock AgentCore services
+- **`agentcore_app/`** - A production-ready implementation leveraging Amazon Bedrock AgentCore services

 ## ✨ Key Benefits of Cloud Migration